 What could possibly go wrong?

-Well, when one of the park employees, Owen, goes missing and is presumed dead, one of the Fantasists, Ana, becomes the prime suspect, bringing much of what is wrong with the Kingdom to light.
+Well, when one of the park employees, Owen, goes missing and is presumed dead, one of the Fantasists, Ana, becomes the prime suspect, bringing to light just how much is wrong with the Kingdom.

 This premise was enough to hook me from the start, but the way Rothenberg presents the story is also intriguing.
 Most of the book is told from Ana’s POV, beginning two years before her trial for Owen’s murder, but these chapters are interspersed with transcripts of surveillance videos, courtroom testimony, pre-trial and post-trial interviews, and other documentation.
 This was a different but effectively compelling storytelling technique.
 It really kept me torn between rooting for Ana as her awareness developed and fearing what was coming as I put together the provided evidence.

 As fantastic as the premise was, though, I couldn’t help but feel like there could have been more to the book.
 Pacing wise, it was an adrenaline rush read, gathering speed with each chapter until it’s hurtling toward the end.
 This is both a good thing and a bad thing.
 On the one hand, it kept me turning pages because I had to find out what happened next, but on the other, I fear some deeper character and world exploration may have been sacrificed to keep the story lean enough to move so quickly.
 Ana is a solidly developed character and her progression is fascinating, but I would have liked to have spent more time with the other Fantasists, especially Eve and Nia.
 Owen also fell a little flat, as the most distinguishing detail about him seemed to be his connection to Ana.